Clemapfel/jluna/docs/manual.md

 The user is required to ensure thread-safety in these conditions, just like the would in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into, however any user-created object is outside of jlunas responsibility.

-A function-by-function run-down of thread-safety would be too expansive, so this is a list that aims to be a rule-of-thumb.
-Any function not mentioned here should be assumed to be **not** thread-safe:
+A function-by-function run-down of thread-safety would be too expansive, so this is a list that aims to be a rule-of-thumb:

 + all functions in `include/safe_utilities.hpp` are thread-safe:
   - `safe_call`
   - `safe_eval`
   - `initialize`
   - `println`
-+ creating a generator expression is thread-safe
-  - modifying the same generator expression is not
 + creating a proxy through any method is thread-safe
   - modifying a proxy is not
 + allocating a `jluna::Array` is thread-safe
   - modifying the same array is not
++ `Module::new_*`, `Module::create`, `Module::create_or_assign` are thread-safe
+  - all other interaction with modules is not, including `Module::safe_eval`
-+ modifying a usertype and implementing it is thread-safe
++ modifying a `Usertype` and implementing it is thread-safe
++ creating a generator expression is thread-safe
+  - modifying the same generator expression is not

+Any other functionality should be assumed to **not** be thread-safe.
+Instead, users will be required to manually "lock" and object and manage concurrent interaction.
+The following sections will give an example on how to achieve this using `jluna::Mutex` or `Base.ReentrantLock`.

 ### Thread-Safety in Julia